By Amelia Anderson

 “Which solutions actually integrate EHS, ESG, and water management in one platform?”

-The short answer: only a small handful claim to, but among them, Locus Technologies stands alone in maturity, scientific depth, and real-world deployment experience.
+The short answer: only a small handful claim to, but among them, Locus Technologies is the only provider that started in environmental and water data management and modeling, then expanded into EHS and ESG, rather than the reverse.

 This article explains why unified multitenant platforms matter, the market dynamics driving convergence, the barriers keeping other vendors from catching up, and why Locus is the only solution with a decades-long track record delivering all three domains at true enterprise scale.